-Current University Policy does not entitle a student in this situation to an additional assessment under the Modified Arrangements for Coursework Assessment.
+The University Policy does not automatically entitle a student in this situation to an additional assessment under the Modified Arrangements for Coursework Assessment policy, stating that additional assessment in this circumstance is at the discretion of the Course Coordinator (clause 4b).
 However, the Dean of Medicine has agreed in principle to consider any extenuating circumstances relevant to individual students who find themselves in this situation.
 Any such student who wishes to do so should log an appeal through the Student Grievance Policy.
 If a student takes this action, they will then be assessed on a case-by-case basis by the Dean of Medicine and may be granted an additional assessment, if the mark that they received in their Replacement Examination was 45-49%.
 See the "Modified Arrangements for Coursework Assessment Policy" for more details.

-What happens if just fail (45-49%) my first examination, and then I'm sick for my Replacement Assessment?
-Do I get another Additional Assessment?
+What happens if just fail (45-49%) my first examination, and then I'm sick for my Additional Assessment?
+Do I get a 'replacement' Additional Assessment?